electrikmilk/HV-Engine/README.md

 not make the next great HTML5 2D game engine but just to make a game engine I'd like to use and maybe others would like to use as well.

+This project is in its early stages.
+I have yet to fully test all of its functions.
+I doubt you could make a very good game using it currently but my goal is to eventually get it to that point.

 ### Plugins

 Plugins are capabilities given to the scenes.